Food for Your Hair – Healthy Food Equals Healthy Hair

 Lean Poultry Will Enhance the Durability of Your Hair

 Protein is a vital key to growth, thus without it or the lack of it will stagnate the growth of your hair.
 Lean meat products such as porks, chicken, and turkey are the best source of protein.
 Also, they have less saturated fats in comparison to regular meat options commonly bought.

 Stray Away From Dull Hair With Sweet Potatoes

 Having dull hair is quite a drag.
 Aside from the fact that it looks lifeless, it is also very prone to breakage.
 Sweet potatoes are one of the best remedies when it comes to getting your fix with an antioxidant such as beta carotene.
 Typically, our body converts beta carotene into vitamin A. Vitamin A is the vital nutrient that will help your hair fight dullness, dryness, and breakage.
 Additionally, vitamin A can help the glands in your scalp produce fluids known as sebum.
-Sebum keeps the hair from drying out despite the exposure to external elements.
-Foods that are rich in beta carotene are oranges, carrots, pumpkin, cantaloupe, mangoes, and among others.
+Sebum keeps the hair from drying out despite exposure to external elements.
+Foods that are rich in beta carotene are oranges, carrots, pumpkin, cantaloupe, mangoes, and others.

 Cinnamon is An Aid for Efficient Circulation

 Cinnamon is usually found in baked products, sometimes it is sprinkled on top of your oatmeal, toast, coffee, bread just to name a few.
 Cinnamon is a great aid for improving the circulation of blood flow in your scalp.
 It basically gives oxygen and other essential nutrients vital for your hair follicles.